-1) Signal controlled by switches.
+1) Signal controlled by external switches.

-Power (120 or 240V AC) is sent to terminal 9 and 10.
+In the timer, power (120 or 240V AC) is sent to terminal 9 and 10.
 The external reset (RST) and pause (PAU) switch should be momentary type.
-They are needed only if you want to control the timer remotely.
+These keys are only needed if you want to control the timer remotely.
 Otherwise, you can use the front keys on the timer.
 These switches can also be replaced with a control signal from computer or other control devices.
 The alarm speaker used in this example is also optional.
 It is to show how to wire the output.
 You can substitute it with any output such as a coffee grinder.
 The output terminals (#6, 7 and 8) are from a "C form" internal relay.
 It is a dry switch that does not provide the power by itself.
 In this case, the alarm is powered by the 120VAC.
 The external switch connected to the alarm is for disabling the sound if needed.